fporciel2/Philosophers/README.md

 - The Wiki has now a home page, a license section and part of an introduction about main topics.
 - Now a directory stores studies about some coding practices and notions to adopt in the project.
 In particular, a study about data races and a study about mutexes.

+Saturday 10 February 2024:

+- Established some milestones and general concepts about input checking and compilation.
+- Added a Makefile, a header and a C file.

 ## Contributing

 Contributions through forks are welcome.